 Required Identification at U.S. Airports

-At U.S. Airport, you have to go through a strict identification process.
-If you don't have verification proofs for identification, the TSA security folks will not allow you to pass through.
+At all airports operating in the US or its territories, you have to go through a strict identification process before being able to board a flight.
+If you don't have verification proof of identification, the TSA security folks will not allow you to pass through.

-But what exactly works as I.D. at U.S. Airport?
-And how many identity proofs do you need for the verification process at the airport?
+But what exactly works as I.D. at U.S. airports?
+And how many forms of identity do you need for the verification process at the airport?
 And what happens if you don't have one?

-In this article, we will discuss every possible detail regarding identification requirements at the airport.
+In this article, we will discuss every possible detail regarding identification requirements to help speed you through the airport.

 Adult passengers who are 18 and older need to provide identity proof before passing the security check and on the plane as well.